bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/capslock_doc.md

 # CAPSLOCK.DOC

+{% include content/info.html
+title="Oh no!
+This file has gone missing" icon="fa-solid fa-info" content="This file disappeared when M8 finished updating, after the update on the 4th of December 2024.
+It is currently unknown if it will be restored."
+%}

 > "This behaviour is both naughty and counterproductive!" - M8

-The capslock doc can be found in the `FOR SOF` folder on the computer.
+The capslock doc could be found in the `FOR SOF` folder on the computer before the December 2024 update.

 ***